hmans/three-elements/README.md

   - [ ] Resource loading (GLTF, FBX et al)
 - [ ] Figure out automated testing.
 Hooooboi, this one's going to be interesting! (#8)

+## CONTRIBUTING

+**Please get in touch _before_ submitting Pull Requests** (ideally, _before_ even implementing them.)
+At this stage in its development, three-elements still is heavily in flux.
+If there is something you would like to contribute, please open an issue and describe your suggestion.

+If you want to do some hacking, just run `yarn dev`, which will compile the package in watch mode and spawn a server on `localhost:5000` that serves the contents of the `examples/` directory.

 ## THANKS

 - [Three.js] for being _the_ 3D library for the web.